slerman12/Help-me/3-Disproof.md

 6. For less than New York State's legal living wage
 7. Within a one to few month timeframe

-That's not even slavery.
-It's impossible.
+That's not even slavery, it's humanly impossible.

 ### Email: 10/31/2023